 They focus on quality and communication

 The right insulation contractor will avoid skimping on materials, installation practices, or quality simply to reduce costs.
 If adjustments are needed, communication is an absolute necessity.
 Often when a project is over budget, each trade begins reducing costs by changing or reducing aspects of the project.
 The misconception is that the owner is aware of these changes; in many cases, the owner has not been informed.
-As the author of this article puts it, “ ‘value engineering’ is really just ‘cheapening the job.’ ”
+As the author of an article puts it, “ ‘value engineering’ is really just ‘cheapening the job.’ ”

 Another important aspect of communication is the insulation contractor’s ability to work effectively with other trades.
 In any building project, the beginning of one phase is often dependent on the completion of another.
 This often requires the installers and technicians to work around each other or be somewhat flexible in their scheduling in order to complete the project correctly and on time.
 This ability to communicate with other contractors on the project is a major factor in success.